cop-pilot-eu/cicd-documentation/partner-vm-onboarding-guide.md

 This guide explains how to connect your VM to the COP-PILOT CI/CD stack so Jenkins can execute pipelines on your machine over the SIF (OpenZiti) network.

-Estimated completion time: ~15 minutes
+⏱️Estimated completion time: ~15 minutes

 ---

-## 1. Create an Identity for Your VM in CloudZiti
+## 1. 🆔 Create an Identity for Your VM in CloudZiti

 1. Open the CloudZiti console:
    **https://cop-pilot.cloudziti.io**